Jinzhong

 Jinzhong, formerly Yuci, is a prefecture-level city in east central Shanxi province of the People's Republic of China, bordering Hebei province to the east.

-As of the 2020 census, its total population was 3,379,498 inhabitants whom 1,226,617 lived in the Yuci and Taigu urban districts.
-However,5,433,659 lived in the built-up (or metro) area of Taiyuan - Jinzhong made of Yuci district plus the 6 Taiyuan urban districts, largely conurbated.
+As of the 2020 census, its total population was 3,379,498 inhabitants of whom 1,226,617 lived in the Yuci and Taigu urban districts.
+However, 5,433,659 lived in the built-up (or metro) area of Taiyuan - Jinzhong made of Yuci district plus the 6 Taiyuan urban districts, largely conurbated.

 History

 Lingshi County was the location of the Nanshan Colliery disaster.

 In 1999, the area was considered sufficiently urbanized that Jinzhong Prefecture became a prefecture-level city, with its former seat at Yuci becoming its county-level Yuci District.

 Administrative divisions

 Jinzhong is divided into the following county-level subdivisions:

 Climate

 Jinzhong has a continental, monsoon-influenced semi-arid climate (Köppen BSk), with cold and very dry winters, and hot, humid summers.
 The monthly 24-hour average temperature ranges from −5.5 °C in January to 24.2 °C in July, and the annual mean is 10.39 °C. Typifying the influence of the East Asian Monsoon, over two-thirds of the annual 388 mm of precipitation occurs from June to September.